Sewing collars & leashes with an LK-1900BN bartacking machine

 The control box mounted under the table has a cooling fan.
 I live in a hot & dusty environment.
 I'm in the habit of blowing out my laptop 2-3 times a year (especially summer so it will operate cooler.
 It usually accumulates a lot of dust.).
 I thought this control-box fan would be similar.
 But, I've removed the plastic cover (4 screws), and haven't seen any buildup.
 (You can't see the fan.
 It's buried behind the circuit board.
 The parts list shows it.
 See "Control Box Components" part 17.).
 I'm still going to occasionally remove the cover and see if it needs to be blown clean.
 So far it doesn't have the problem I thought it would.

-However: one side of that box is metal; seems like a heat sink.
-I use a 5" clamp-on fan (clamped onto the bottom foot of the table) to blow air onto that surface.
+However: one side of that box is metal; it seems like a heat sink.
+I use a 5" clip-on fan (clamped onto the bottom foot of the table) to blow air onto that surface.
 You may not need to do this.
 Being in a hot environment, I'm in the habit of doing what I can to help electronics last longer.
-(I service this clamp-on fan 1-2 times a year by blowing the dust out of it; and remove the blade & plastic housing to apply some oil to the shaft's bearing surfaces.
+(I service this clamp-on fan 1-2 times a year by blowing the dust out of it; remove the blade & plastic housing to apply some oil to the shaft's bearing surfaces.
 It will last many years doing that.).
 Juki's parts can be expensive.
 I'd do it in a cooler environment too.

 Settings